Sean Patrick Flanery: Personal life

-He once had a dog named Donut who is named after the donuts she devoured shortly after being adopted by Flanery.
+Flanery is married to model and actress Lauren Michelle Hill.
+He is a close friend with actor Norman Reedus, with whom he co-starred in The Boondock Saints and its sequel.

 Flanery won the 1997 Toyota Pro-Celebrity Race at the Toyota Grand Prix of Long Beach as the celebrity driver; the "Alfonso Ribeiro rule" (whereby if a celebrity wins, he must be classified as a professional the next time) forced him to "defend" his title as a professional driver under TGPLB rules, and he won the 1998 race as a professional driver.

-Flanery is also a 3rd degree black belt in Brazilian Jiu-Jitsu, which he teaches.
+Flanery is also a 4th degree black belt in Brazilian Jiu-Jitsu, which he teaches.
 He placed first in the Master 1/ Blue/ Male/ Light division at the 2003 American National IBJJF Jiu-jitsu Championship and the 2003 Pan Jiu-jitsu IBJJF Championship by the International Brazilian Jiu-Jitsu Federation.
-Flanery indicated in an interview that, at one point, he considered competing in mixed martial arts, saying "If it didn’t come around so late in my life, that would’ve 100 percent been my trajectory."
+Flanery indicated in an interview that, at one point, he considered competing in mixed martial arts, saying "If it didn't come around so late in my life, that would've 100 percent been my trajectory."

+Flanery is a Christian and attributes his role as a father to his convictions in his beliefs, stating: "I meet a lot of friends that they say, 'Well, I don't believe, because I can't explain it.'
+For me, that's exactly why I believe, because I can't explain it."
+He is conservative in expressing his firm beliefs in Ayn Randian philosophy, the importance of preserving the Constitution of the United States and the family unit, and the associated risks of modern criticism of the US and its foundation.